 Ain’t no restaurant more classic than Prego and ain’t no dessert more classic than Prego’s sticky date pudding.
 Going by the name of “dolce di datteri” on the menu, the signature dessert features a generous slice of rich, moist cake drowned in hot caramel sauce.
 The cake is then perfectly complemented with vanilla-poached pears and homemade ginger ice cream.
 This winter pud will warm you from the inside out.

-Choc Pot At The Blue Breeze Inn
+Choc Pot From The Blue Breeze Inn

 Leading the pack in the winter dessert scene is none other than the choc pot at The Blue Breeze Inn.
 Dig into the chocolate fondant pudding and you’ll find a perfectly gooey lava centre that will make your heart jump with joy.
 What really gives this dish the X factor is the addition of rhubarb (a winter classic), coffee syrup and a big ol’ scoop of chocolate ganache on the top.
 This bad boy is not for the faint-hearted.
 In short: proceed with caution.

-Crème Brûlée At Ostro
+Crème Brûlée From Ostro